polartar/symmetric-contracts/pkg/deployments/tasks/20210418-vault/readme.md

 # 2021-04-18 Vault

-Deployment of the Vault, Balancer V2's core contract.
+Deployment of the Vault, Symmetric V2's core contract.

 Note that the Authorizer used in the Vault's original deployment may change over time: the current Authorizer should be retrieved by calling `vault.getAuthorizer()` instead.